 Nested Headings are excluded from the generated table of contents and are not associated with heading numbering.

 Style the static text in your template

 You can also create new custom styles at Paragraphs > +.
 Custom styles are not used to format content you export from Confluence – they are only used to style static text you manually add to the content boxes in your template.
 By default, the template editor includes two custom styles (Small Text & Unnumbered Heading) which can be edited, copied or deleted.

+In the middle of the template editor, the Preview shows you how your style looks, and automatically updates as you make edits.
 Both custom and default styles can be modified in a number of ways – you can change the following properties:

 |Line Height (%)|

 Add custom fonts

 You require space admin permissions to add custom fonts to a template.
 When you add a custom font to a template, it is available for all styles in that template.

 Add a custom font by clicking Font > Manage custom fonts.
 You can upload fonts in either .ttf, .ttc, or .otf formats.